Sorry, you need to enable JavaScript to visit this website.

 • Identifying priority fields for intervention in the youth sector, in the context of the White Paper on Youth;

-• Identifying fields for intervention, in the context of the European strategies agreed upon by the EU Member States for each decade;
+• Identifying fields for intervention, in the context of the European strategies agreed upon by EU Member States;

 • Establishing structured dialogue procedures.

-The Advisory Council on Youth (CCJ) is chaired by the member of the government responsible for the youth sector and it is composed of 23 organisations representing the most diverse interests of young people (students, unions, business, scouts, cultural, sports and cultural), being that other organisations with relevant work in the youth field may also take part in its meetings, as explained in article 1st of the above-mentioned Decree-Law.
+The Advisory Council on Youth (CCJ) is chaired by the Secretary of State of Youth and Sport and is composed of 23 organisations representing the most diverse youth interests (students, unions, business, scouts, cultural, sports, and cultural), and other organisations with relevant work in the youth field may also take part in its meetings, as explained in Article 1 of the above-mentioned Decree-Law.

 CCJ has the following structure:

-• Five representatives nominated by the National Youth Council, that cannot represent other participant organisations of the CCJ;
+• Five representatives appointed by the National Youth Council, that cannot represent other participating organisations of the CCJ;

-• Five representatives nominated by the National Federation of Youth Associations, that cannot represent other participant organisations of the CCJ;
+• Five representatives appointed by the National Federation of Youth Associations, that cannot represent other participating organisations of the CCJ;

 • One representative of the UGT Youth Commission;